Solano County DUI Lawyers for Out-of-State Drivers

 The Interstate Driver's License Compact (DLC)

 The Interstate Driver's License Compact (DLC) is an agreement between all but five states in the U.S. which requires all participating states to report driving arrests to each other when a resident of one state is arrested in another.
 The only states that do not participate in the DLC are Georgia, Michigan, Massachusetts, Tennessee and Wisconsin.
 Depending on which state you are from, however, different rules and exceptions will apply to your case.
 For example, certain states will only take action against you if the California DMV suspends your driver's license, you are criminally convicted and/or your home state has DUI statutes that are similar to those in California.
-To find out what rules apply to your case, contact a Solano County DUI lawyer at our firm.
+To find out what rules apply to your case, contact our Solano County DUI lawyers.

 Experienced Legal Representation for Out-of-State Drivers